andrew-johnson-4/andrew-johnson-4/README.md

    * Simply put this allows neural nets and traditional code objects to integrate naturally
    * You don't need to understand math above boolean logic to program
    * Active learning if we can get performance good enough
+   * Practically this gives infinitely more control over learning and inference with a neural model than a traditional model pipeline